SM Spirituality Media

 How to read him

 Drunvalo writes from the convention of his sources rather than from a Western evidentiary one.
-The Egyptian, Atlantean, Mayan and angelic origins he cites are not offered as falsifiable claims; they are the lineage frame inside which the practical teaching sits.
-Readers who insist on the first frame often find the second one inaccessible.
-Readers who let the lineage frame stand and engage the practice — the seventeen breaths, the heart meditation, the unity breath — generally report that the practice itself is durable on its own terms.
+The Egyptian, Atlantean, Mayan, and angelic origins he cites are not offered as falsifiable claims.
+They are the lineage frame inside which the practical teaching sits.
+Readers who require the evidentiary frame often find the practice inaccessible.
+Readers who let the lineage frame stand and engage the practice directly, through the seventeen breaths, the heart meditation, and the unity breath, generally report that the practice holds on its own terms.

 — end of entry —